wbips/wbips-docs/pages/wbips/WBIP004.md

 ### History

-Providers previously added their global `windo.webbtc` object (aka "provder") to a web context.
+Providers previously added their global `window.webbtc` object (aka "provider") to a web context.
 This often lead to conflicts with other providers.

 ### `TODO`